 Since the full workflow will be explained in the Manufacturing Workflow documentation, we'll briefly go over what the options are on a Confirmed Manufacturing Order here.

+This will reserve those component products for this operation.
 Once reserved, you'll have the option to Unreserve to release the components and set them as available.